socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 * Decide to add [Pagination](https://microservice-api-patterns.org/patterns/structure/compositeRepresentations/Pagination) to product search.
 * Decide to introduce a [Wish List](https://microservice-api-patterns.org/patterns/quality/dataTransferParsimony/WishList) to product search.

+Keep on deciding and addressing design issues as they emerge:

+* Which security policies and audit controls are required (authentication, authorization, encryption, and so on)? (@Julisch:2011, @Schumacher:2013)
+* Should API calls be billed? (@Zimmermann:2020)
-* ... and so on (eg., how about security? billing? service level agreements?)
+* Are service level agreements required? (@Zimmermann:2020)

-See [MAP Tutorial 1](https://microservice-api-patterns.org/patterns/tutorials/tutorial1) for the time being.
+See MAP [Tutorial 1](https://microservice-api-patterns.org/patterns/tutorials/tutorial1) and [ Tutorial 2](https://microservice-api-patterns.org/patterns/tutorials/tutorial2) for more examples of API design work related to quality and evolution concerns.

 <!--
 ## Quick Links